 Ending a domestic partnership is much more straightforward.
 One member of the partnership must fill out the termination form and submit it to the correct government office.
 The other partner does not need to consent or sign.
 The county clerk is responsible for notifying the other partner that the domestic partnership has been dissolved.
 Although this process can take upwards of six months, it is usually shorter than divorce proceedings, where a couple must have lived apart for six months before they can even begin.

-A: No. Although the state offers many of the same benefits to domestic partners as to married couples, there are strict rules restricting the tax benefits, legal benefits, and insurance benefits that domestic partners can receive through their partner.
+No. Although the state offers many of the same benefits to domestic partners as to married couples, there are strict rules restricting the tax benefits, legal benefits, and insurance benefits that domestic partners can receive through their partner.
 One partner can end a domestic partnership, whereas both individuals must agree to a divorce.
 Married couples have nearly 1,000 benefits, whereas domestic partners do not have access to many of those benefits.

-A: To qualify as a domestic partner, you must register with the state as such.
+To qualify as a domestic partner, you must register with the state as such.
 You must be at least 18 years old, not a direct blood relative of your partner, and you cannot be in any other marriage or domestic partnership arrangement.
 Domestic partners are two people who are committed to living with one another and sharing their lives.
 This means that long-term roommates, lifelong cohabitating friends, and couples can all enter into a domestic partnership if they so choose.

-A: Domestic partners do not have access to all the benefits of a marriage.
+Domestic partners do not have access to all the benefits of a marriage.
 They cannot file taxes jointly, they cannot share health insurance benefits, and they cannot collect social security or government benefits from their partner.
-There also may be social stereotypes or disadvantages to choosing domestic partnership over marriage, depending on your community and situation.
+There also may be social stereotypes or disadvantages to choosing a domestic partnership over marriage, depending on your community and situation.

-A: No. In fact, domestic partners are not allowed to file taxes together in California.
-This is one of the key downsides to choosing domestic partnership over marriage.
+No. In fact, domestic partners are not allowed to file taxes together in California.
+This is one of the key downsides to choosing a domestic partnership over marriage.
 Married couples have the option to file their taxes jointly or separately.
 However, domestic partners must file their taxes separately from one another and lose the tax benefits that married couples enjoy.

 Family law issues, such as domestic partnerships and marriage, are often complicated.
 Whether you are facing divorce, child custody negotiations, child support battles, spousal support requests, or something altogether different, it is easy to feel overwhelmed by a family law issue.
 Family is important for most people, and undergoing legal turmoil surrounding your family can create stress and drama.
 Our firm is here to help.